Writing your Thesis/Project

 Select your thesis/project readers at the same time you decide on a topic, at least one semester before enrolling in PPA 500.
 Your readers should have some interest or expertise in your topic and/or research methods.
 Your readers may also help you hone your topic.

 We require that all students have two readers.
 The first reader, or primary advisor, must be a tenure-track professor teaching in your department at Sacramento State.
 The second reader may be a part-time/adjunct lecturer teaching at Sacramento State or an expert in your chosen topic from outside the University.
 Your readers will advise you on the content of your thesis, help guide you through the process, and sign off on it when they both agree it is complete.
 It is your responsibility to stay in contact with them and provide regular updates of your progress or problems you encounter.
 You must respect their schedules and be reasonable about turn around time as they read your drafts.
+Also, please allow about two weeks for the Human Subjects Committee to review your IRB documents.

 It is important when hiring an editor to be sure you both have clear and reasonable expectations about the service they will provide and the cost of that service.
-Remember that an editor cannot help you with content.
+Remember that an editor cannot help you with content or research.
 That is the role of your advisors.
 The role of the editor is to help you identify and correct problems with grammar, style, and formatting.
 Some (not all) might for an additional fee help you with printing, submission, and other logistical concerns.
 Writing a thesis is stressful, so be reasonable and professional with your editor.

 The Writing Center